jroth01/Rhetoric/README.md

 # Rhetoric
-A hacked up demo / proof of concept for single page web application that analyzes speech and visualizes the speaker’s ideas in real time.
+A proof of concept for single page web application that analyzes speech and visualizes the speaker’s ideas in real time.

 Proposed final project for COMP86 - "Object Oriented